 Otsukuri and Sashimi are the same things or different things?

-Sliced fresh raw fish “Sashimi (刺身)” is one of the essential dishes in Japanese cuisine.
-In fact, when you have the traditional Japanese course dinner called “Kaiseki Ryori (会席料理)” at a traditional Japanese restaurant, the course dinner usually includes a plate of Sashimi raw fish slices in the menu.
+For example, when you have the traditional course dinner called “Kaiseki Ryori (会席料理)” at a traditional Japanese restaurant, the menu usually includes a plate of Sashimi.

-Thus, in a word, Otsukuri and Sashimi are essentially the same things, but according to Gurunavi, in modern times, they have specific meanings and tendencies as follows.
+Thus, Otsukuri and Sashimi are essentially the same things.
+But according to Gurunavi, in modern times, they have specific meanings and tendencies as follows.